 #1 The Lancaster Hotel

 Brought to life by Michele DeGeorge and Joseph Finger in 1926, the Lancaster Hotel has hosted Golden Age movie stars, artists, and many other creatives over the last century.
 The building’s facade was actually a backdrop for several films.
-To today’s guests, this historic Houston hotel offers Art Deco architecture, Regency interiors, and a diverse art collection.
+To today’s guests, this historic Houston hotel offers Art Deco and Italian Renaissance architecture, Regency interiors, and a diverse art collection.

 Unfortunately, the hotel was damaged during Hurricane Harvey.
 Thankfully, artist Jay Shinn funded a wide-ranging renovation of this historic hotel.
 According to Molly Glentzer and Melissa Aguilar in an article for The Chronicle, Shinn not only renovated the iconic hotel.
 He also Shinn “filled every space…with works from his collection, a veritable who’s who of Texas modern and contemporary artists.”

 Learn more about The Lancaster’s architecture, interiors, art collection, and exceptional service here.
 If planning to visit, The Lancaster abuts Minute Maid Park in Houston’s Theater District.
+A mere seven miles away from the Theater District (Houston’s entertainment destination), The Lancaster Hotel is also a good choice for visitors attending events at the Houston Livestock Show and Rodeo.
+The Rodeo is held each spring at NRG Stadium where it hosts circus and rodeo performers.

 #2 The Warwick Hotel (now Hotel ZaZa)

-Now a boutique 4-star hotel in Houston’s Museum District, Hotel ZaZa welcomed guests for the first time in 1926 as The Warwick Hotel.
 With its Georgian architecture, expansive grounds, and updated interiors, Hotel ZaZa has been renovated several times since it opened nearly a hundred years ago.
-According to this resource from Visit Houston, Bob Hope once described Hotel Warwick’s views of the city and Houston’s 400-acre Hermann Park as “‘the most beautiful [he had] ever seen…just like Paris.'”
+According to this resource from Visit Houston, Bob Hope once described Hotel Warwick’s views of the city and Houston’s 400-acre Hermann Park as “‘the most beautiful [he had] ever seen…just like Paris.’”

-In addition to providing exceptional service and offering fine dining, Hotel ZaZa also boasts a variety of themed rooms, intriguing art, and a gorgeous tree-lined pool area.
 According to award-winning travel blogger Valerie Wheatley in a post on her site, the hotel’s interior is “eccentric” and “funky.”
 A short jaunt from the Houston Museum of Fine Arts, Hotel ZaZa is “the perfect pick for art enthusiasts” and those who enjoy unique hospitality experiences.

 Learn more about Hotel ZaZa here, and view archival footage of the hotel from 1962 here.